bixb922/crank-organ/doc-software/README.md

 * Blink blue if setlist is empty, updated documentation
 * Optimized transformation to bytes in MCP23017 driver

-# 18. Changes Feb 2025 to March 28, 2025
+## Changes Feb 2025 to March 28, 2025
 * Updated description of pinout definition.
 * Tuning statistics
 * Negative registers might turn off note when not intended.
-* Tuning cents and tuning frequency is now a parameter.
+* Tuning cents and tuning frequency is now a parameter
 * All notes off at startup
-* Allows non-numeric comment keys in drumdef.json
+* Allows comment keys in drumdef.json
-* Saving signals when tuning also saves a high resolution signal fileops
+* Saving signals when tuning also saves a high resolution signal
 * MIDI numbering on Pinout page now is 1-16 instead of 0-15 to avoid confusions

+## Changes March 29, 2025 to April 8, 2025
+* New "Purge tunelib" button to compare tunelib folder with ```tunelib``` folder on PC and move surplus file to ```tunelib_purged``` folder.
+* Pace downloads to avoid overload of microcontroller when doing many downloads.
+* Prevent possible issues with multinational character sets and file names
+* Fixed bug in "red blinking" when a error ocurred after startup.
+* Remove "" from pin  numbers in  somepinout files
+* Clarified program number and channel description in pinout definition (html).

-# 19. Programming language
+# 18. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.

 The MIDI file parser is written in highly optimized MicroPython, with very little overhead.
 The timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
 Lengthy tasks are fitted by a scheduler in avalable time slots between notes.